ifrit98/storage-subnet/README.md

 The tier system in FileTAO's decentralized storage network plays a pivotal role in ensuring the network's efficiency and reliability.
 By setting clear performance benchmarks and rewarding miners accordingly, the system fosters a competitive yet fair environment.
 This encourages continuous improvement among miners, ultimately leading to a robust and trustworthy decentralized storage solution.

+### Viewing Wandb Runs
+You can view validator provided run data on wandb by viewing the project found at this [link](https://wandb.ai/philanthrope/philanthropic-thunder/table).
+This provides information on miner statistics and tier level available to the public.

 ## Epoch UID selection
 Miners are chosen pseudorandomly using the current block hash as a random seed.
 This allows for public verification of which miners are selected for each challenge round (3 blocks).